TrevorSlobodnickSCC/TrevorsBookStore/TrevorsBookStore/README.md

 Start Time: 5:00pm

-End Time:
+End Time: 6:30pm

-Time spent today:
+Time spent today: 1 hour 30 minutes

 Summary:
 - Added Product Controller/Index View, can now see the product list page but I received an exception (which was noted in the slides)
 - Created the Create/View/Update Product page
+- Section 3 is done but I am still getting an exception when clicking products in the nav